Nick689/CustomPOS/Usage.md

 - senario 3 - Price can be set freely.
 Public price will be applied when changing customer.
 - senario 4 - Promo discount will be applied when adding item, public price button pressed, changing customer.

 **Direct Stock adjusting:**  Avoid mofiying quantities directly in stk table, you should make this only when an error is detected by STKCHK that will give you theoretical quantity.
-Before using STKCHK you should use IVCHK to check if there is no issue with factdet table
+Before using STKCHK you should use IVCHK (regularly) to check invoice's datas

 **Stock adjusting, depreciation, edibles, moving out, ... :**  See "Inventory", same operation.

 **Inventory:**  There is no dedicated inventory module in CustomPOS, you have to create a new account you can name as you like and charge it with $0.00 priced item you want to adjust (the purpose for the "ALL FREE" button).

+**Comment:**  Comment can be added on invoice preceded with one of these characters:  " ' ` _ - ~ #

 **Barcode:**  Linux user have to disable shift key while scanning case sensitive barcode.

-**Comment:**  Comment can be added on invoice preceded with one of these characters:  " ' ` _ - ~ #